A surrogate model for studying random field energy release rates in 2D brittle fractures: Results and simulations

-In this section, we propose to employ the variational approach to construct a surrogate model of the hybrid phase-field method to reduce the computational cost and complexity, as is described in section \ref{sec:hfpm}.
-Usually, the computational cost of the phase-field method depends on displacement increment $\Delta u$, mesh size $h$ and $\ell = k*h$.
-The value of $k=2$ has been suggested~\cite{MIEHE_2010,HIRSHIKESH_2019}.
-The computational cost increases when $\Delta u$ is small, for instance, for a maximum displacement of $0.6$ and an incremental displacement of $\Delta u = 1\times10^{-4}$, we need to solve system \eqref{sis_1} 6,000 times.
-If we change $\Delta u = 1\times10^{-5}$, 60,000 simulations should be realized.
-In addition, the staggered scheme depends on the number of iterations to stabilize each solution according to the incremental load $\Delta u $, \cite{AMBATI_2015}; on the other hand, if the mesh size of the discretization of $\Omega$ decreases, time of execution increases.
+In this section, we propose to use the weighted variational approach to construct a surrogate model of the hybrid phase-field method to reduce computational cost and complexity, as described in section \ref{sec_wvm}.
+Usually the computational cost of the hybrid phase-field method depends on the displacement increment $\Delta u$, the mesh size $h$ and $\ell$, this last parameter is usually taken to be $\ell = k h$.
+The value $k=2$ has been suggested~\cite{MIEHE_2010,HIRSHIKESH_2019}.
+The computational cost increases when $\Delta u$ is small, e.g. for a maximum displacement of $0.6$ and an incremental displacement of $\Delta u = 1\times10^{-4}$ we need to solve the system \eqref{sis_1} 6,000 times.
+If we change $\Delta u = 1\times10^{-5}$, 60,000 simulations should be performed.
+In addition, the staggered scheme depends on the number of iterations to stabilise each solution according to the incremental load $\Delta u $, \cite{AMBATI_2015}.
+On the other hand, if the mesh size $h$ of the discretisation of $\Omega$ decreases, the execution time increases.

-In principle, the variational approach should be able to accurately capture fracture as compared to the phase-field model at a considerably lower computational cost.
-Therefore, the variational model presents a viable alternative as a surrogate mathematical model for the phase field model.
+The weighted-variational approach should be able to accurately capture fracture, in principle, compared to the hybrid phase-field model, utilizing a much lower computational cost.
+Thus, we anticipate that the weighted-variational model offers a promising alternative as a surrogate mathematical model for the hybrid phase field model.